kiba/Writings/atg/chp6_diplomacy.md

 "The only name I ever have in my life is Gerry Parkinson."

 "That's the name of the diplomat you tried to impersonate earlier.
 This is a federal crime.
-Come clean now, and your cooperation will be noted."
+Come clean now, and your cooperation will be noted in your sentencing."

 "Who says that I cannot have the same name as him, or have the same job as him?"

-"There are no other Gerry Parkinson."
+"There are no other Gerry Parkinson in the state department."

 "Did you take a look at my suitcase?
 The classified documents?"

-"They are probably fake," special agent Smith said flatly.
+"They are obvious fake," special agent Smith said flatly.
 Parkinson could already feel the anger and frustration rising in him.
 The FBI agents had already concocted a story before even meeting him.

 "You didn't even check the materials for authenticity?"